OWASP/owasp-mastg/Document/0x05a-Platform-Overview.md

 ## Android Security Architecture

 Android is a Linux-based open source platform build by Google.
-Is is found on many commonly used devices including mobile phones and tablets, wearables, and "smart" devices like TVs.
+It is found on many commonly used devices including mobile phones and tablets, wearables, and "smart" devices like TVs.
 Typical Android builds ship with a range of pre-installed ("stock") apps and support installation of third-party apps through the Google Play store and other marketplaces.

 The software stack of Android comprises different layers.
 Each layer defines certain behavior and offers specific services to the layer above.